 Florida Folk Festival

-May 24 - 26, 2013
+May 24 - 26, 2019

 At the Florida Folk Festival you can sit with the masters who keep cultural traditions alive.
 In jam sessions, demonstrations and workshops, try your own hand at playing mandolin, telling stories, or making a pine needle basket.
 Learn how to collect your family's history, call a square dance, or the importance of native plant and animal species.
 Take a shopping excursion and visit with Florida's traditional and contemporary craftsmen.
-Then dine on collard greens and cornbread, chicken pilau and hoppin' john, shrimp gumbo, barbecue, curries, gyros and lime fizzes.
+Then dine on collard greens and cornbread, chicken pilau and hoppin' john, shrimp gumbo, barbecue, curries, gyros and rootbeer floats.
 As the sun sets, settle in for concerts by moonlight or dance the night away at the Heritage Stage.
 At the end of the day you'll have discovered new corners of the state from the people who call Florida home.

-Join us along the Suwannee River at Stephen Foster Folk Culture Center State Park, home of the Florida Folk Festival for 60 years.The Festival is presented under the auspices of the Florida Department of Environmental Protection's Division of Recreation and Parks.
+Join us along the Suwannee River at Stephen Foster Folk Culture Center State Park, home of the Florida Folk Festival for 67 years.
+Visit the Folk Festival website often as we will continuously update information as it becomes available.The Festival is presented under the auspices of the Florida Department of Environmental Protection's Division of Recreation and Parks.